Madhuramakrishna/TechDocuments/XCode/Readme.md

 Akka HTTP’s marshalling and unmarshalling infrastructure makes it rather easy to seamlessly convert application-domain objects from and to JSON.

+## RocksDB

+RocksDB is an embeddable persistent key-value store for fast storage.
+RocksDB can also be the foundation for a client-server database but our current focus is on embedded workloads.

+#### RocksDB JNI
+RocksDB JNI gives you a Java interface to the RocksDB C++ library which is an embeddable persistent key-value store for fast storage.

 [istio]: <https://www.redhat.com/en/topics/microservices/what-is-istio>
 [cloudhopper-smpp]: <https://github.com/fizzed/cloudhopper-smpp>